dbarton-uk/christmas-market/README.md

 - Create zone nodes based on zone data, embedded in the chalets csv.

-- Adds category labels to chalet nodes.

 - Adds zone labels to chalet nodes

 - Links zones to chalets with a `:HOSTS` relationship.

 The chalets are split into 5 categories: Clothing and Accessories, Food and Drink, Gifts and Homeware, Health and Beauty and Home and Garden.
-These categories were added as labels rather than attributes to improve the visualization options available in Neo4j Desktop.
-Zone names are also added as labels to enhance Neo4j Desktop visualization options.
+Zone names are added as labels to enhance Neo4j Desktop visualization options.

 2. Next run [load_links.cql](https://github.com/dbarton-uk/christmas-market/blob/master/scripts/load_links.cql)